 Advantages of encasements

-- Complete protection — liquid cannot reach any part of the mattress
+- Complete protection—liquid cannot reach any part of the mattress

 - Prevents long-term odour build-up inside the mattress foam or springs

-- Dual-purpose: also blocks allergens, dust mites and bed bugs
+- Dual-purpose: also blocks allergens, dust mites, and bed bugs

 Limitations of encasements

-- Some feel noticeably crinkly or warm, depending on the material
+- Some may feel noticeably crinkly or warm, depending on the material

 - The zip can wear over time and become a weak point if not well made